A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Mathematical model

-This leads us to our proof for existence and uniqueness.
-Let $BC \cap L^{\infty}$ denote the intersection between the space of functions that are bounded and uniformly continuous on $\mathbb{R}$ and the space of $L^{\infty}$-integrable functions.
+With this in hand we can state the following existence and uniqueness result for our model on the bounded domain.
+Let $BC \cap L^{\infty}$ denote the class of functions that are bounded and uniformly continuous on $\mathbb{R}$ and $L^{\infty}$-integrable.

 \begin{theorem} For a set of non-negative initial conditions where